Tuxedo Maine Coon Cats

 Tortoiseshell tuxedo Maine Coons, however, have a base of brindled red and black, or a diluted brindled coat of cream and blue.

+The tuxedo cat’s origins are a mystery but this pattern can be traced back centuries.
 Some of the earliest depictions of tuxedo cats date back to Ancient Egypt.

-They seemed to have a particular fondness for tuxedo cats, as about 70% of all cat illustrations were tuxedo cats (source 1).
+Ancient Egyptians had a particular fondness for tuxedo cats, as about 70% of all cat illustrations were tuxedo cats (source 1).

 Gender